2019 - 2021

 The Bone was commissioned in 2019 by Screen City Biennial (SCB), Ecologies – lost, found and continued, presented in Stavanger, Norway.

-The Bone is currently being developed and produced to a 2.0 version.
-The VR will be translated to several languages, and during 2020-2022, tour through Norway, Chile, Germany and Canada in collaboration with The Martin Gusinde Anthropological Museum, Goethe Institute, Nordnorsk Kunstnersenter, Sami Center for Contemporary Art and Or Gallery.
+The Bone has been developed to a 2.0 version and translated to German and Spanish.
+Since 2022, it has been touring through Norway, Chile, Germany and Canada in collaboration with The Martin Gusinde Anthropological Museum, Goethe Institute, Nordnorsk Kunstnersenter, Ocean21, THEGallery, Sami Center for Contemporary Art and Or Gallery.

 The Bone has been funded by Fondos Cultura Convocatoria 2020 – Ministry of Culture, Arts and Heritage, Chile, Goethe Institut Norway and Chile – and the Arts Council Norway.

-Art Republic is a platform dedicated to art and new technology in public and online space.
+Art Republic is a platform dedicated to art, technology and sustainability.
 The platform explores the relation between image, sound and architecture – seeking to expand the borders of the cinematic experience.
-Art Republic curates and commissions moving images, sound art, interactive and immersive site-specific art installations and online screenings.
+Art Republic curates and commissions moving images, sound art, and interactive and immersive site-specific art installations.